ZooAmerica: Big Sky Country

 Towards the end of ZooAmerica is Big Sky Country, which exhibits animals in their native environment in a unique way.
 It has vast pieces of flat grass, replicas of the bottom of mountain summits and areas where short grass meets with tall grass.
 Some of the wildlife species include the black-tailed prairie dog, common raven, American elk, mountain lion, long-eared owl, sandhill crane, turkey vulture, and pronghorn.

 Northlands

-Finally, the last section at ZooAmerica is the Northlands, which showcases animals that are native from Newfoundland across Canada into Alaska.
+The last section at ZooAmerica is the Northlands which showcases animals that are native from Newfoundland across Canada into Alaska.
 Some animals on exhibit there are the snowy owl, peregrine falcon, gray wolf, bald eagle, porcupine, American marten and Canada lynx.
-It provides a great experience on how animals survive in some of the coldest climates.
+The section provides information on how animals survive in some of the coldest climates.